Comprehensive Framework for Controlling Nonlinear Multi-Species Water Quality Dynamics: Real-Time Regulation of MS-WQM via Model Predictive Control and McCormick Relaxations

 \subsection{Generalized Comprehensive Water Quality Modeling and Control Framework}

-~ In our study, we have covered model order reduction and control for multi-species water quality dynamics where chlorine is reacting with another source of contamination in form of a bi-linear expression---refer to Section \ref{sec:MSmodel}.
-As mentioned, it has been also covered for single-species model in \cite{wang2022model}.
+~ In our study, we have covered model order reduction and control for multi-species water quality dynamics where chlorine is reacting with another source of contamination in form of a bi-linear expression---refer to Section "\nameref{sec:MSmodel}".
 However, there are other formulations for single-species and multi-species chlorine bulk decay and reaction dynamics as listed in \cite{ELSHERIF2022}.
 We include a short list of these formulations in Tab. \ref{tab:CLModels}, nevertheless for more details and descriptions refer to the aforementioned study.
-The following generalized framework described in Algorithm \ref{alg:FramWQ} maps out the methods adopted in this study to be applied on the different decay and reaction models.
+The following generalized framework described in Algorithm 1 maps out the methods adopted in this study to be applied on the different decay and reaction models.

-For the first-order, first-order with stable component, and Parallel first-order (M-1\&M-2\&M-3) models, the dynamics are linear and accordingly follow the procedure of the linearized model represented in our study.
-Whilst, the second-order with multiple components (M-8) is considered same formula as the second-order with fictitious component (M-7) we cover in this paper except for the number of states which gets multiplied by the number of reactants in the system.
+For the first-order, first-order with stable component, and parallel first-order (M-1\&M-2\&M-3) models, the dynamics are linear and accordingly follow the procedure of the linearized model represented in our study.
+Whilst, the second-order with multiple components (M-8) is considered to be the same formula as the second-order with fictitious component (M-7) we cover in this paper except for the number of states which gets multiplied by the number of reactants in the system.
 That is, model order reduction for M-8 model becomes more demanded.
 On the other hand, the parallel second-order model (M-4) is a special form of the second-order with fictitious component.
 Lastly, the n\textsuperscript{th}-order without and with stable component models are higher order models which can be reduced as a nonlinear models or be transferred into quadratic approximation and apply piecewise linear relaxation.